Equity Schemes and Scholarships

 If you believe you are eligible for this category, we strongly encourage you to apply.

-Application details and any supporting documents must be submitted by the equity schemes (SEAS) and scholarships deadline.
+Application details and any supporting documents must be submitted by the equity schemes and scholarships application deadline.
 Visit the VTAC dates page for the full list of key dates and deadlines.

-How to Apply for Financial Hardship in Your SEAS Application
+How to Apply for Financial Hardship in Your Equity Schemes & Scholarships Application

 1. Log in to your VTAC account.

-2. Navigate to your Equity Schemes (SEAS) and Scholarships application.
+2. Navigate to your Equity Schemes and Scholarships application (available once you have submitted a course application).

-7. Once submitted, you will receive a confirmation of submission in your VTAC inbox.
+5. Once all details are submitted, you will receive a confirmation of submission in your VTAC inbox.

 Providing Evidence for Financial Hardship